jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Set your goals high, and don't stop till you get there.
+For everything that lives is holy, life delights in life.
-- Bo Jackson
+- William Blake

-Updated on: [7/20/2024]
+Updated on: [7/22/2024]
 <!-- #quoteEnd -->
 </pre>